andreypopp/rework-macro/README.md

 # rework-macro

-Macros implementation for rework, allows you to define a macros right into CSS:
+Macros implementation for rework, allows you to define macros right in CSS
+source:

     @macro colored-position {
       position: $1;